rtyler/brokenco.de/_posts/2019-02-24-welcome-back-opensuse.md

 wasn't actually packaged for Debian, but relied on the comedy trio of `curl`, pipe, and `bash`.

-The catalyst for my return was an infrastructure issue in the Jenkisn project, wherein I needed to re-familiarize myself with the [openSUSE Build Service](https://build.opensuse.org).
+The catalyst for my return was an infrastructure issue in the Jenkins project, wherein I needed to re-familiarize myself with the [openSUSE Build Service](https://build.opensuse.org).
 An installation of [Open Build Service](https://openbuildservice.org/) (OBS), yet another openSUSE innovation, OBS